Sulfur isotope ratios in the Large Magellanic Cloud: Results

 Under the assumption that all observed transitions are optically thin, we can estimate the LTE column densities of all the CS isotopologues with Eq.~(80) from \citet{2015PASP..127..266M}.
 The derived column densities are shown in Table~\ref{Tab:lin}, where the associated errors are estimated using a Monte Carlo analysis with 10000 random samples.
 We also note that if the peak optical depths of the two measured CS transitions were as high as 0.7 (see discussions above), the CS column densities in Table~\ref{Tab:lin} would be underestimated by about 40\%.

 Sulfur isotope ratios in the LMC can thus be determined from the column density ratios of pairs of CS isotopologues based on data for the same transitions.
 A weighted mean value of ratios derived from two transitions is then adopted.
 All the derived sulfur isotope ratios and lower limits are summarized in Table~\ref{Tab:ratio} together with values derived in a variety of other Galactic environments.
-Despite the uncertain optical depths of the two CS transitions, these isotope ratios are to date most reliable values for the LMC.
-We note that the newly refined $^{34}$S/$^{33}$S isotope ratio of 2.0$\pm$0.3 strongly contradicts the previously reported lower limit of $\geq$6 for $^{34}$S/$^{33}$S \citep[see Table~8 in ][]{2009ApJ...690..580W}, while our $^{32}$S/$^{34}$S isotope ratio of 15.0$\pm$0.6 appears to be in line with previously estimated values.
+Despite the uncertain optical depths of the two CS transitions, these isotope ratios are the most reliable values for the LMC achieved to date.
+We note that the newly refined $^{34}$S/$^{33}$S isotope ratio of 2.0$\pm$0.3 strongly contradicts the previously reported lower limit of $\geq$6 for $^{34}$S/$^{33}$S \citep[see Table~8 in ][]{2009ApJ...690..580W}.
+The ratio is consistent with the ratios observed in ST11 and ST16 on a small scale of $\sim$0.1 pc within their large uncertainties \citep{2020ApJ...891..164S}, whereas our measurements achieve a significantly higher degree of precision.
+In contrast, our $^{32}$S/$^{34}$S isotope ratio of 15.0$\pm$0.6 appears to be in line with previously estimated values.